Preparing for successful calving

 Have all the necessary items to hand when the busy calving period arrives.
 Important items include calving aids/ropes, iodine solution for navels, arm-length gloves, calving lubricant, disinfectant, artificial/frozen colostrum, stomach tube and/or feeding bottle.

-A calving gate is an essential item on all farms as health and safety is paramount.
-Adequate lighting, good ventilation and access to fresh hot and cold running water will improve calving efficiency.
+A calving gate is an essential item on all farms as health and safety is paramoun

 Colostrum and the newborn calf